Churchill Downs: History

 Churchill Downs filled a void in Louisville left by the closing of Oakland and Woodlawn, two earlier race courses.
 The then-rural location was along Louisville and Nashville Railroad tracks, allowing for easy transport of horses.
 Clark, who preferred longer races to the relatively short ones that had become popular by the 1890s, was running short of funds, and in 1894 sold the track to a syndicate led by William E. Applegate.
-The new ownership would soon institute many changes, such as commissioning the famous twin spire grandstand in 1895, shortening the length of the signature race to its modern 1+1/4 mi in 1896, and adorning the winner of the Derby with a garland of roses, a tradition that also began in 1896.
+The new ownership instituted changes, such as commissioning the twin spire grandstand in 1895, shortening the length of the signature race to its modern 1+1/4 mi in 1896, and adorning the winner of the Derby with a garland of roses, a tradition that also began in 1896.

 In early 1902, Applegate, who had made his fortune as a bookmaker, turned over the day-to-day operation of the track to Charles F. Grainger, then the mayor of Louisville, in an effort to move Churchill Downs away from being primarily known for gambling.
-Among the new people Applegate brought on board to help him run the rack was Col. Matt Winn of Louisville.
+Among the new people Applegate brought on board to help him run the track was Col. Matt Winn of Louisville.
 Churchill Downs prospered and the Kentucky Derby then became the preeminent stakes race for three-year-old thoroughbred horses in North America.

-During that early period, a new clubhouse was built in order to promote social interaction, and new events such as steeplechases, automobile races, and band concerts were held at the track.
+During that early period, a new clubhouse was built in order to promote social interaction and new events such as steeplechases, automobile races and band concerts.
 The State Fair was held on the grounds, featuring the odd spectacle of two locomotives being intentionally crashed head-on in the infield.

-On June 5, 1907, African American jockey James Lee set a record that has never been beaten when he won the entire six-race card at Churchill Downs.
+On June 5, 1907, African-American jockey James Lee set a record that has never been beaten when he won the entire six-race card at Churchill Downs.